williamcaseylucas/pdf-saas-lp/README.md

 - flow-root
   - good to add to parent of "float" divs
 - inset-x-0 makes the child element (that has this class applied) stretch to fill its "relative" parent completely
+- gradients
+  - bg-gradient-to-r from-cyan-500 to-blue-500
+- truncate
+  - cuts content off if they are too long
+- flex-1
+  - tries to take up as much space as possible
+- flex-[0.75]
+  - if flex-1 vs flex-[0.75]
+    - left will take up slightly more room than the right